AmbryN/binance-trader-java/Readme.md

 **WORK IN PROGRESS**

-It allows :
+It allows:
-* To select a crypto pair to trade from the available pairs (e.g. "BTCUSDT" or "ETHUSDT")
+* To select a crypto pair to trade from the available pairs
 * To select a trading strategy from the available list (for now only "Moving Average")
 * Set the strategy's variable (e.g. observation period, number of periods) used to execute said strategy
 * To send actual buy and sell orders on Binance (currently being tested on Binance's Testnet)

-Planned features :
+Planned features:
 * Add strategies (e.g. Exponential MovingAvg etc.)
 * Log transactions to File and/or Database
 * Add Web UI for crypto and strategy selection

+Bugs to fix:
+* The bot will sometimes try to send two orders on after each other before the first one has had time to finish

+## Available pairs (new ones will be added shortly)
+- BTCUSDT
+- BTCBUSD
+- ETHUSDT
+- ETHBUSD

 ## Usage

-#### !!!
-Caution : use this bot at your own risk and expenses !!!
+***!!!
+Caution : use this bot at your own risk and expenses !!!***
+> Be aware that Binance will take commissions on your trades in either
+> the quote crypto your using or in BNBs if you've set up your account
+> to do so.
 0) Make sure you have JDK 17 or newer and maven installed
 1) Clone the git repository to your computer
 2) `cd` to the directory